-25. Appendix 9 - Allergy Management
+Appendix 8 - Allergy Management

-25.1 Introduction
+1. Introduction

-- 25.1.1 An allergy is a reaction by the body's immune system to substances that are usually harmless.
-The reaction can cause minor symptoms such as itching, sneezing or rashes but sometimes causes a much more severe reaction called anaphylaxis. - 25.1.2 Anaphylaxis is a severe systemic allergic reaction.
+- 1.1 An allergy is a reaction by the body's immune system to substances that are usually harmless.
+The reaction can cause minor symptoms such as itching, sneezing or rashes but sometimes causes a much more severe reaction called anaphylaxis. - 1.2 Anaphylaxis is a severe systemic allergic reaction.
 It is at the extreme end of the allergic spectrum.
 The whole body is affected often within minutes of exposure to the allergen, but sometimes it can be hours later.
-Causes often include foods, insect stings, or drugs. - 25.1.3 Definition: Anaphylaxis is a severe life threatening generalised or systemic - 25.1.4 hypersensitivity reaction.
-This is characterised by rapidly developing life-threatening airway / breathing / circulatory problems usually associated with skin or mucosal changes. - 25.1.5 It is possible to be allergic to anything which contains a protein, however most people will react to a fairly small group of potent allergens. - 25.1.6 Common UK Allergens include (but not limited to) Peanuts, Tree Nuts, Sesame, Milk, Egg, Fish, Latex, Insect venom, Pollen and Animal Dander. - 25.1.7 This policy sets out how we will support pupils with allergies, to ensure they are safe and are not disadvantaged in any way whilst taking part in school life.
+Causes often include foods, insect stings, or drugs. - 1.3 Definition: Anaphylaxis is a severe life threatening generalised or systemic - 1.4 Hypersensitivity reaction.
+This is characterised by rapidly developing life-threatening airway/ breathing/ circulatory problems usually associated with skin or mucosal changes. - 1.5 It is possible to be allergic to anything which contains a protein, however most people will react to a small group of potent allergens. - 1.6 Common UK Allergens include (but not limited to) Peanuts, Tree Nuts, Sesame, Milk, Egg, Fish, Latex, Insect venom, Pollen and Animal Dander. - 1.7 This policy sets out how we will support pupils with allergies, to ensure they are safe and are not disadvantaged in any way whilst taking part in school life.

-26. Role and Responsibilities
+2. Role and Responsibilities

-26.1 Parent responsibilities

-- 26.1.1 On entry to the school, it is the parent's responsibility to inform reception staff/ School Nurse/SENCO/First Aider (delete or substitute as appropriate) of any allergies.
-This information should include all previous severe allergic reactions, history of anaphylaxis and details of all prescribed medication. - 26.1.2 Parents are to supply a copy of their child's Allergy Action Plan (BSACI plans preferred) to school.
-If they do not currently have an Allergy Action Plan this should be developed as soon as possible in collaboration with a healthcare professional - 26.1.3 e.g. Schools nurse/GP/allergy specialist. - 26.1.4 Parents are responsible for ensuring any required medication is supplied, in date and replaced as necessary. - 26.1.5 Parents are requested to keep the school up to date with any changes in allergy management.
+- 2.1 Parent responsibilities - 2.1.1 On entry to the school, it is the parent's responsibility to inform reception staff/ School Nurse/SENCO/First Aider (delete or substitute as appropriate) of any allergies.
+This information should include all previous severe allergic reactions, history of anaphylaxis and details of all prescribed medication. - 2.1.2 Parents are to supply a copy of their child's Allergy Action Plan (BSACI plans preferred) to school.
+If they do not currently have an Allergy Action Plan this should be developed as soon as possible in collaboration with a healthcare professional e.g. Schools nurse/GP/allergy specialist. - 2.1.3 Parents are responsible for ensuring any required medication is supplied, in date and replaced as necessary. - 2.1.4 Parents are requested to keep the school up to date with any changes in allergy management.
 The Allergy Action Plan will be kept updated accordingly.

-26.2 Staff Responsibilities
+2.2 Staff

-- 26.2.1 All staff will complete anaphylaxis training.
-Training is provided for all staff on a yearly basis and on an ad-hoc basis for any new members of staff. - 26.2.2 Staff must be aware of the pupils in their care (regular or cover classes) who have known allergies as an allergic reaction could occur at any time and not just at mealtimes.
-Any food-related activities must be supervised with due caution. - 26.2.3 Staff leading school trips will ensure they carry all relevant emergency supplies.
+- 2.2.1 All staff will complete anaphylaxis training.
+Training is provided for all staff on a yearly basis and on an ad-hoc basis for any new members of staff. - 2.2.2 Staff must be aware of the pupils in their care (regular or cover classes) who have known allergies as an allergic reaction could occur at any time and not just at mealtimes.
+Any food-related activities must be supervised with due caution.

+- 2.2.3 Staff leading school trips will ensure they carry all relevant emergency supplies.
 Trip leaders will check that all pupils with medical conditions, including allergies, carry their medication.
-Pupils unable to produce their required medication will not be able to attend the excursion. - 26.2.4 School Nurse/SENCO/First Aider (delete or substitute as appropriate) will ensure that the up to date Allergy Action Plan is kept with the pupil's medication. - 26.2.5 It is the parent's responsibility to ensure all medication in in date however the - 26.2.6 Staff cited in section 6.1 will check medication kept at school on a termly basis and send a reminder to parents if medication is approaching expiry. - 26.2.7 School Nurse/SENCO/First Aider (delete or substitute as appropriate) keeps a register of pupils who have been prescribed an AAI and a record of use of any AAI(s) and emergency treatment given. - 26.2.8 It is the parent's responsibility to ensure all medication in in date however the - 26.2.9 Staff cited in section 6.1 will check medication kept at school on a termly basis and send a reminder to parents if medication is approaching expiry.
+Pupils unable to produce their required medication will not be able to attend the excursion. - 2.2.4 School Nurse/SENCO/First Aider (delete or substitute as appropriate) will ensure that the upto-date Allergy Action Plan is kept with the pupil's medication. - 2.2.5 It is the parent's responsibility to ensure all medication in in date however the - 2.2.6 Staff cited in Section 7 will check medication kept at school on a termly basis and send a reminder to parents if medication is approaching expiry.